Blogger Outreach

 Step 6: Follow Up

 If you don’t get a reply to your initial email within a few weeks, try sending a follow-up email.
-Say something along the lines:
+Say something along the lines of:

 Hey, I just wanted to make sure my last email didn’t slip through the cracks.
 I’d still love to write this article for you if you’re interested.
 If not, feel free to ignore my message.

-In most cases, you’ll find that bloggers simply overlooked your email or forgot to reply.
+In many cases, you’ll find that bloggers simply overlooked your email or forgot to reply.
 Most of them will probably get back to you, even if they reject your pitch.

 Step 7: Write Your Blog Post

-The last step is to actually create the blog post you’ve pitched.
+The last step is to write the blog post you’ve pitched.
 Even if a blogger initially accepted your pitch, they may still reject your post if it’s not up to par.
-So, try to make it as good as possible.
+So, put your effort into research and writing to create a piece worth publishing on their blog.

 Here are a few general guidelines that could help: